openservicemesh/osm/DESIGN.md

 	// GetAnnouncementsChannel returns the channel on which SMI makes announcements GetAnnouncementsChannel() <-chan interface{}

-	// GetServices returns a list of services that are part of monitored namespaces GetServices() ([]*corev1.Service, error)
+	// ListServices returns a list of services that are part of monitored namespaces ListServices() ([]*corev1.Service, error)
 }
 ```